chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - Person believes that Elm is more popular because its errors are better than PS' errors.
 It's easier to sell to your average no-expertise-in-FP developer [Why_is_Elm_More_Popular_Than_PureScript]
 - The PS' language's errors have gotten better and there's only so much an error can say before it's actually teaching a concept rather than giving an error message.
 [Why_is_Elm_More_Popular_Than_PureScript]
 - It might be impossible to have PS' powerful type system and all its features with error messages that are as helpful/clear as Elm's error messages.
 [Why_is_Elm_More_Popular_Than_PureScript]

+### Explain how PS integrates with other web build tools

+- New useres want to know how PureScript integrates with Webpack / CSS Modules / Code Splitting.
+[Why_use_Purescript]
+- A PureScript outsider believes documentation should teach how to integrate the output of the PureScript compiler with other tools in the target language ecosystem.
+[Why_use_Purescript]

+### Provide Migration Stories that act as a model for others to follow

+- Providing good migration stories would help people who want to use it but can't because their 'system/program/app' would stop working for some period of time.
+A migration needs to be seamless and address the issues/concerns one might have.
+[Why_use_Purescript]

 ## PureScript's Mediums of Communication